 September marks the end of summer in British Columbia, but that doesn’t mean you won’t experience the occasional hot and humid day.
 While many areas of the province have low relative humidity throughout the year due to its proximity to the coast, the interior of BC can see higher humidity levels during the summer months, including September.

-In coastal cities like Vancouver and Victoria, humidity levels in September range from about 60% to 80%, with occasional spikes into the 90% range during periods of heavy rain.
+In Vancouver and Victoria, humidity levels in September range from about 60% to 80%, with occasional spikes into the 90% range during periods of heavy rain.
 The higher humidity levels are largely due to the proximity of these cities to the ocean.
-However, coastal areas also experience the cooling effects of sea breezes, which can help to make the humidity more tolerable.

 Best Places to Visit in British Columbia in September